rabbitholiness/Bitcoin-Core-App/pages/milestones/1-6-receive.md

 - Alice uses the label "Bob", so she can later tell that she shared the address and payment request with Bob.
 So Bob receives the payment request with his own name.
 - If Alice is aware of this and wants to ensure Bob knows who the payment request is from, she might use the label "Alice".
 This is helpful for Bob, but now Alice has an address that is labelled with her own name.

 That is why we split the label field in this design.
-One is attached to the address for personal reference, the other is shared with the payment request.
+One is attached to the address for personal reference ("Note to self"), the other is shared with the payment request.
 The user can, for example, enter their name, so the recipient knows who the payment request is from.

 #### Viewing created requests